Check out some of the recent news about the JBU mathematics major:

 Students can get involved in the community through many service projects, including tutoring local high school and middle school kids!

-The JBU Math team (pictured below) placed 3rd out of 13 teams at the 2014 Arkansas Undergraduate Mathematics Competition!
+The JBU Math team (pictured below) placed third out of 13 teams at the 2014 Arkansas Undergraduate Mathematics Competition!
 The event was held on Feb.
-15, 2014, at the University of the Ozarks in Clarksville, AR.
+15, 2014, at the University of the Ozarks in Clarksville, Ark.

 Instructors use computer simulations in the classroom to make their lectures more engaging and visually stimulating.
 The study of complex numbers, for example, can be enhanced by exploring the intricate fractal structures of the Mandelbrot set.
 The captivating images below (all of which were produced in the JBU math department) show various regions of this set at various levels of resolution.
 If you check out the gallery, you can see how beautiful math can be: